-Assesses whether children and adolescents without an indication for antipsychotic medication use had documentation of psychosocial care as first-line treatment before being prescribed an antipsychotic medication.
+Assesses whether children/adolescents without an indication for antipsychotic medication use had documentation of psychosocial care as first-line treatment before being prescribed an antipsychotic medication.

-Although antipsychotic medications may serve as effective treatment for a narrowly defined set of psychiatric disorders in children and adolescents, they are often prescribed for nonpsychotic conditions for which psychosocial interventions are considered first-line treatment.1 Ssafer, first-line psychosocial interventions may be underutilized, and children and adolescents may unnecessarily incur the risks associated with antipsychotic medications.
+Antipsychotic medications may be effective treatment for a narrowly defined set of psychiatric disorders in children and adolescents.
+However, they are often prescribed for nonpsychotic conditions for which psychosocial interventions are considered first-line treatment.1 Safer first-line psychosocial interventions may be underutilized.
+Children and adolescents may unnecessarily incur the risks associated with antipsychotic medications.

 - Olfson, M., C. Blanco, L. Liu, C. Moreno, G. Laje.
 2006.
 “National Trends in the Outpatient Treatment of Children and Adolescents with Antipsychotic Drugs.”
 Archives of General Psychiatry 63(6):679–85.